shashankrao9792/DataMining/README.md

 # DataMining
-Data mining projects completed for Learning systems course with contributions from Varun Jain and Amod Gandhe.
+Data mining projects completed for Learning systems course with contributions from Varun Jain and Amod Gandhe.\n js